identity2/YARC/backend/readme.md

 #### GET `/search`
 Return the search result according to the query string.

+The result is limited to be at most 5 subreddits and at most 50 articles.

+(P.S.
+This is an extremely primitive search engine.
+Since search engine is a huge topic in itself, and I'm only demonstrating my CRUD web app development skills for this project, I didn't bother diving into the topic.)

 Request query strings:

 | Query String | Value        |